What do we know about the coronavirus? | DW | 23.12.2020

 However, experts are expecting that vaccination campaigns are unlikely to finish before 2022.

-At least 214 vaccine projects have been launched worldwide (as of December 23, 2020) according the WHO and 227 according to the German researching pharmaceutical companies.
+At least 214 vaccine projects have been launched worldwide (as of December 23, 2020) according the World Health Organization and 227 according to the German research pharmaceutical companies.
 These are essentially divided into three vaccine types: attenuated vaccines, inactivated vaccines and gene-based RNA vaccines.

 In the latter case, however, physicians have been entering uncharted territory because no such approved vaccines have been available in the past.
 Both the BioNTech-Pfizer and the Moderna vaccines are such RNA vaccines.
-The former has approval in both the EU and USA, the later in the USA and is expecting approval in the EU in earl January.
+The former has approval in both the EU and US, the latter in the US and is expecting approval in the EU in early January.

-In November AstraZeneca also reported that their vaccine candidate is far enough advanced in phase III studies to apply for Emergency Use Authorizations (EUA).
+In November, AstraZeneca also reported that its vaccine candidate was far enough advanced in phase III studies to apply for Emergency Use Authorizations (EUA).

 In addition, there is a tuberculosis vaccine that has already been approved.
-This does not directly target SARS-CoV-2, but strengthens the basic innate immunity of humans.
+This does not directly target SARS-CoV-2, but strengthens basic innate immunity.
 Researchers at the Max Planck Institute for Infection Biology in Berlin are currently trying to improve this vaccine genetically.

-It is true that more and more people are becoming infected worldwide.
+It's true that more and more people are becoming infected worldwide.
 By the end of December, more than 80 million people will have contracted the virus.
-However, with its population of 7.8 billion, the world is still a long way from achieving any effective degree of immunity to the disease.
+However, with a population of 7.8 billion, the world is still a long way from achieving any effective degree of immunity to the disease.

-In addition, it is unclear whether recovered patients remain permanently immune to the virus.
+In addition, it's unclear whether recovered patients remain permanently immune to the virus.
 A serological blood test can determine whether someone is carrying antibodies against the virus.
 A Polymerase Chain Reaction (PCR) test taken with a cotton swab can make it clear whether someone is acutely ill and contagious.

 This article has been updated since its original publication.